Web & Password Security FAQ

 Kerberos is an authentication system that uses private key encryption.
 Developed by MIT, Kerberos allows you to prove (using your password) that you are who you say you are.
 With Kerberos, your password is encrypted before it is sent over the network; it is never sent in the clear.
 Kerberos is the authentication system used on campus.

-Kerberos for Windows and Macintosh are utilities that allow programs to use Kerberos authentication on Windows and Macintosh machines.
+Kerberos for Windows is a set of utilities that allow programs to use Kerberos authentication on Windows machines.
 It is used to manage your authentication status.